- GMS6440 Fundamentals of Medical Physiology

 Why is geriatric medicine important?

 Caring for the unique needs of the rising elderly population presents a set of challenges that requires health care professionals who specialize in aging.
 Students pursuing medical careers will find a high demand for nurses, physician assistants, and doctors who are knowledgeable in the specific conditions found in geriatric patients.
-The care and treatment of this demographic also serves as a valuable perspective into human longevity and how the body reacts to biological and environmental effects.
+The care and treatment of this demographic also serve as a valuable perspective on human longevity and how the body reacts to biological and environmental effects.